Immigration Law

 You can lose deferred action status if you commit a serious crime.
 You can also lose your DACA status if you leave the country without getting permission first.

 Under DACA, you can also get work authorization.
 DACA recipients can file an Application for Employment Authorization Documents (EADs) to work in the country.
 You do not have to tell employers about your DACA status.
-Federal civil rights laws prohibit employment discrimination based on your immigration status.
+Federal civil rights laws prohibit employment discrimination based on national origin and citizenship status.

 DACA: What Happens Now?